-Destiny is all set to release on all home consoles including Xbox 360, Xbox One, Playstation III and Playstation IV.
+Destiny is all set to release on all home consoles including Xbox 360, Xbox One, Playstation III, and Playstation IV.

 It is definitely going to be on our recommendation list when it will make its debut somewhere during next year.

 What do you think about Bungie’s new venture?
-Would they able to leave a mark like they did with Halo?
+Would they be able to leave a mark like they did with Halo?
 Do let us know in the Comment Section below!